sqroot-eu/sqroot.eu/_posts/2014/2014-01-02-improvisational-theater-in-the-estonian-army.markdown

 The result of this was that we played many short scenes, but the scenes themselves could have been better.
 This was entirely on me and I acknowledged the responsibility.

 The fall brought fresh people and I started doing more 'normal' scenes.
 The first longform we did was a 20-minute Bat, just for ourselves, with the lights on.
 It turned out really, really well.
-We've tried structured longform (practice needed) and shorter two-person things - like "When Harry Met Sally" style interview (taught to me by the fantastic <a href="http://www.thebasementtheatre.com/index.php?page=bios&amp;player=jstar">J*</a> @ <a href="https://sqroot.eu/2013/a-week-of-joy-and-laughter-fiif-2013">FIIF 2013</a>) which had all of us holding back tears (Pvt Rk and Sgt Ma in an interview between a writer and a grumpy, unwilling muse).
+We've tried structured longform (practice needed) and shorter two-person things - like "When Harry Met Sally" style interview (taught to me by the fantastic [J*](https://www.facebook.com/jstaratlanta) @ <a href="{{ site.url }}/2013/a-week-of-joy-and-laughter-fiif-2013">FIIF 2013</a>) which had all of us holding back tears (Pvt Rk and Sgt Ma in an interview between a writer and a grumpy, unwilling muse).

 I still rush things, maybe not giving an exercise enough time to complete or doing one thing right after another, but I feel this is justified in the context where we can meet for two hours a week, if lucky.